Consent Orders in Divorce Proceedings19th October 2020 1:34 pm Comments Off on Consent Orders in Divorce Proceedings

-At Colemans Solicitors LLP we do things a little differently.
+At Colemans Solicitors we do things a little differently.
 We believe that it is our job to mould the services that we offer to suit our clients’ needs.
 We respect the fact that our clients are, above all else, people and all are different so we cannot provide a “one size fits all” service successfully.
 We have observed that recently prospective family clients are coming to us having already reached an agreement in principle with their spouse about finance matters.
 All they need us to do is to turn their agreement into a consent order that will offer protection and certainty.
 We can offer even more certainty in terms of fees.
-If you contact Denise Bullock in our Family Team, she will walk you through the process by telephone and then, with some information and input from you, will provide you with a bespoke fixed fee for the work required to turn your agreement into a draft consent order ready for submission to the Court.
-If this sounds like what you are looking for, please either telephone Denise on 01628 631051 or email her at firstname.lastname@example.org.
+If you contact John Randle in our Family Team, he will walk you through the process by telephone and then, with some information and input from you, will provide you with a bespoke fixed fee for the work required to turn your agreement into a draft consent order ready for submission to the Court.
+If this sounds like what you are looking for, please either telephone John on 01628 631051 or email him at email@example.com.
 We look forward to hearing from you.

 This post was written by Colemans Solicitors LLP